AASAB’s first coalition active shooter exercise

 |Downloads:

-This work, AASAB’s first coalition active shooter exercise [Image 20 of 20], by SrA Devan Halstead, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AASAB’s first coalition active shooter exercise, by SrA Devan Halstead, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT